 In Nevada, a “Durable Power of Attorney for Health Care” is a signed, dated, and witnessed written instruction naming another person as your “agent” or “health care proxy” to make medical decisions for you if you should become unable to make them for yourself.
 The instrument may include instructions regarding any treatment you would desire or those you wish to avoid, such as surgery or artificial feeding.
 The Durable Power of Attorney for Health Care will be in effect whenever you are unable to make decisions and, unlike the Living Will, is not limited to situations where you are terminal or have an incurable condition.
 The agent’s authority begins only when a physician determines that you have lost the capacity to decide about treatment.

 The information provided on this site does not, and is not intended to constitute legal advice.
 You understand each legal matter should be considered to be unique and subject to varying results.
 You should not take or refrain from taking action based on any information contained on this website without first consulting legal counsel, as it is not intended to advise you on your particular matter.
 Further, you understand that no guarantee is given that the information contained herein is an accurate statement of the law at any given point in time, as the law is constantly changing.
-Guest bloggers are responsible for their own content, which is not to be construed as an article authored by Jay Young.
-Please see http://nevadalaw.info/disclaimer
+Guest bloggers are responsible for their own content, which is not to be construed as an article authored by NLB.
+Please see https://nevadalaw.info/disclaimerView all of NLB's posts.